rcabell/dag-problem/README.md

 In this exercise, our objective is to write a function in C/C++ that will determine whether a digraph is a dag.
-The main driver program, which is provided, takes as a command-line argument the name of a file containing a representation of a digraph and reads the graph into an array of uint32_t values.
+The main driver program, which is provided in the file `main.c`, takes as a command-line argument the name of a file containing a representation of a digraph and reads the graph into an array of `uint32_t` values.
 The size of the array is equal to the number of vertices in the digraph, and each element $i$ of the array stores the adjacency list for vertex $v_i$.